markusewalker/Misc-Bash-Scripts/create-new-bash-scripts/README.md

 # Create New Bash Scripts

-DESCRIPTION
--
+### Description
 Bash script to create new scripts to make them executable upon initial creation.
-This script was developed on Ubuntu 16.04LTS and tested on Ubuntu 16.04 & 18.04, RHEL 7.5 & 7.6, CentOS 7.5.
-Although this script has not been tested on other distros, little to no changes should be made necessary to the script.

-GETTING STARTED
--
+### Getting Started
 To utilize this script, please follow the below workflow:

 (1) Clone the script into your environment.\